 5. Nissi Beach, Ayia Napa

-Yes, it can get overly crowded.
-Yes, it’s not ideal for people who are searching for peace and quiet.
-But it doesn’t stop Nissi Beach from claiming pride of place as one of the most beautiful stretches on the island, often hailed one of the most gorgeous beaches in the entire Mediterranean region by international media.
+Yes, it can get overly crowded but not in the spring!
+Claiming pride of place as one of the most beautiful stretches on the island, it’s often hailed one of the most gorgeous beaches in the entire Mediterranean region by international media.

 If you don’t like the sound of music and the chatter of people when you’re at the beach, then this isn’t the place for you.
 But if you love to work on your tan with a hub of activity around you as well-oiled bodies parade near the water’s edge while downing their favourite cool drink to the beats of the summer’s hottest tunes, then voila: this will be your idea beachside paradise.
 That’s not to forget thrilling water sports rides and bustling beach bars where tourists and locals mix and mingle.